 Results: Plumbagin inhibited the growth and proliferation of Tca8113 cells in vitro in a concentration- and time-dependent manner.
 The cell cycles of plumbagin-treated Tca8113 cells were arrested at the G2/M phase.
 Cells treated with plumbagin presented the characteristic morphological changes of apoptosis.
 The ratio of Bax/Bcl-2 was raised by plumbagin in a concentration-dependent manner.

 Conclusions: These results indicate that plumbagin induces the apoptosis of Tca8113 cells through mitochondria-mediated pathway.

-Keywords: Signal Transduction - drug effects, Time Factors, Naphthoquinones - pharmacology, Mitosis - drug effects, Mitochondria - metabolism, Humans, G2 Phase Cell Cycle Checkpoints - drug effects, Drug Screening Assays, Antitumor, Dose-Response Relationship, Drug, Deoxyuridine - metabolism, Cell Survival - drug effects, Cell Shape - drug effects, Cell Proliferation - drug effects, Cell Line, Tumor, Apoptosis - drug effects, Tongue Neoplasms - pathology, Tumor Stem Cell Assay, bcl-2-Associated X Protein - metabolism
+Keywords: Signal Transduction - drug effects, Time Factors, Naphthoquinones - pharmacology, Mitosis - drug effects, Mitochondria - metabolism, G2 Phase Cell Cycle Checkpoints - drug effects, Drug Screening Assays, Antitumor, Dose-Response Relationship, Drug, Deoxyuridine - metabolism, Cell Survival - drug effects, Cell Shape - drug effects, Cell Proliferation - drug effects, Cell Line, Tumor, Apoptosis - drug effects, Tongue Neoplasms - pathology, Tumor Stem Cell Assay, bcl-2-Associated X Protein - metabolism